Zth--/melichallenge/README.md

 There's also a few extra things I had to considerate when designing the "ratio" value.
 I decided not to include it here because this document is getting large enough, but you can ask me.

-Right now the stats measure won't be accurate for more than one instance.
-It can be easily fixed by "updating" the stats by adding a background job that updates the stats based on the DB records every one second or so.
+Right now the stats won't be accurate for more than one instance.
+It can be easily fixed by adding a background job that updates the stats based on the DB records every one minute or so.
+So every instance would be on sync.
+While this is a very simple thing to do I sticked with 1 server - 1 db design.

-## Docker

-On a real-world scenario I would've gone with a docker-compose file.

-But I think it would've been out of the scope of the challenge and I had a lot of things to do already.

 ## The bottleneck